clevertree/relay/docs/relay_project_vision.md

 - Lets repos define their own logic

 In short, Web3.0 has lacked a coherent client—**Relay provides it.**

+Transparency Over Obfuscation: No Minification of Project Code Relay’s philosophy strongly discourages minification and code obfuscation in project-level client code.
+While minification is acceptable—and often desirable—for third‑party libraries, it has an unintended consequence for modern websites: almost **no visitor can read the client-side code**, because it has been compressed into an unreadable format.

+Relay believes this goes against the spirit of Web 3.0.
+A decentralized web must be:
+- **Inspectable**
+- **Understandable**
+- **Modifiable**
+- **Auditable by non-experts**

+If something goes wrong on a website, **every user should be able to pop the hood and inspect the engine**.
+Minification prevents this and hides the real logic of applications behind compressed gibberish.

+Relay ensures transparency by:
+- Encouraging readable, non‑minified project code
+- Providing strong performance without needing minification for core assets
+- Supporting JSX/TSX preprocessing directly, producing clean, understandable output
+- Ensuring that the decentralized network stores readable source, not “optimized blobs”

+This puts control and clarity back into the hands of the community, not just the developers.

 Final Summary
 Relay is not merely another web framework or hosting platform.